 Bob (since 1951)

 * I wish to acknowledge and thank the following: Muzzie Braun “The Kitchen”, John Prine (Warner/Chappell Music, Inc.) “Please Don’t Bury Me”, Grateful Dead (Ice Nine Publishing, Inc.) “Box of Rain”, and “Truckin’, Charlie Parr “Ain’t No Grave Gonna Hold My Body Down”, Hecktor Pecktor "Common Ground", Javier Barerra (my webmaster extraordinaire), my wife Melanie (for putting up with me over the past 35 years), George's Bicycles of Boise, and my immediate family for their support.
 I also want to thank the Boise State Construction Management Program, the W&M HEYFARL Endowment Fund, and the Boise School District (Frank Church High School) for granting me permission to use their respective logos on my bike jerseys.
-Last but not least, I’d like to thank my guardian angels John Perkins, Joe Pilch, Ed Helies, Dan Bither, Cindy Herron, and Mildred and George Stohner (my parents) for providing me with the inspiration to undertake another magical bicycle adventure.
+Last but not least, I’d like to thank my "guardian angels" John Perkins, Joe Pilch, Ed Helies, Dan Bither, Cindy Herron, and Mildred and George Stohner (my parents) for providing me with the inspiration to undertake another magical bicycle adventure.
 “What a long strange trip it’s been” and then some.
 Who knows what other adventures the future may hold?
 Parachuting anyone?